Technigo/project-labyrinth/README.md

 # Project Labyrinth

-This React project was focused on delving deeper into Redux.
-The project includes Redux-related topics, such as using thunks for async actions, working with APIs, and using Redux Toolkit.
-We worked in a pair and gained a more understanding of working with APIs with Redux, using thunks, and structuring our Redux store to best suit our data.
-We also learned about creating reusable components and sending JSON in the body of a request.
+The React project includes Redux-related topics, such as using thunks for async actions, working with APIs, and using Redux Toolkit.
+The project was pair-programmed.
+The project uses APIs with Redux, using thunks and reusable components and sends JSON in the body of a request.

 ## The problem